lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

            |    END     |
            +============+
 ~~~~
-{: #Fig-NoACKModeSnd title='Sender State Machine for the No ACK Mode'}
+{: #Fig-NoACKModeSnd title='Sender State Machine for the No-ACK Mode'}